Tianming-Wu/AcrylicEffect/README.md

 A C++ library for applying modern Windows visual effects including Acrylic, Mica, and MicaAlt effects to your Windows applications.

+>[!NOTE]
+> You **should** check the notes at the bottom of this README first, or you might encounter some common issues when using the library.

 ## Features

 - **Acrylic Effect**: Semi-transparent acrylic background with blur